noosle/marmozets/README.md

     <!-- story_progress_color attribute is not important.
 Default value is white -->
 ```

+## Navigation
+* Single tap on left side of screen - run story from start
+* Single tap on right side of screen - show next story/next user stories
+* Double tap on left side of screen - show previous story
+* Press and hold on the middle of screen - pause story

 ## Example of usage
 ```
 class MainActivity : FragmentActivity() {